 Simon Field - Project Manager

 Simon Field is an expert on the comparative international analysis of vocational education and training systems.
 As leader of the OECD’s flagship programme of work on vocational education and training over many years he has led and delivered reviews of policy in more than a score of countries throughout the world.
-He is the lead author of the OECD’s main publication on vocational education and training policy (Learning for Jobs) as well as many individual country reviews.
+He is the lead author of the OECD’s two main publications on vocational education and training policy (Learning for Jobs, 2010 and Skills Beyond School: Synthesis Report, 2014 ) as well as many individual country reviews.
 He has published extensively, not only on education policy but also historically on topics as diverse as how the weather affects crime patterns, and refugee resettlement.
 He holds a Ph.
 D. in philosophy and social policy from the University of Cambridge and an M. Sc. in Economics from Birkbeck College London.
 He was born and brought up in Belfast in Northern Ireland.

 Jennifer Cannon – Project Assistant

-Jennifer Cannon has been an assistant in the OECD’s Directorate for Education since 2003 and is currently the assistant to Skills beyond School, the OECD review of postsecondary vocational education and training (VET).
+Jennifer Cannon has been an assistant in the OECD’s Directorate for Education and Skills since 2003 and is currently an assistant for Skills beyond School, the OECD review of postsecondary vocational education and training (VET).
 She was the assistant to Learning for Jobs, the OECD review of VET at secondary level prior to that.
 Before working with the OECD VET team, Jennifer worked as an assistant in the OECD’s Centre for Educational Research and Innovation (CERI).
 Jennifer is of British nationality.

 Viktoria Kis - Policy Analyst